Updated: Dec 13, 2022

 Ask outright.
 If a thought is persistent and I’m having trouble fighting it, I will simply say “I’m feeling anxious, and this probably isn’t a thing, but if it’s not, I need reassurance, and if it is, I need to talk about it.”

-Control what I can about my environment, try not to stress the rest.
+Control what I can about my environment, and try not to stress the rest.
 It sounds so much easier said than done, but the Worry Tree has come in clutch.

 Headphones.
 When the world is too much, I make it smaller.
 I take out some senses by retreating until I’m calm.